jshaffer94247/Extracting-Flood-Depths-From-Imagery/README.md

 ## Executive Summary OR Abstract
 ---
 Teaching a computer to detect water much less a water line is something that has troubled for researcher for years per the attached research library.
 As a result, we chose to leverage the Google Vision AI to act as an image preprocessor that would identify prerequisite objects and flooding.
-By verifying those conditions, we could train a convuluted neural network using VGG16 to identify the level of submersion of those specific objects.
+By verifying those conditions, we could train a convulutional neural network(cNN) using VGG16 to identify the level of submersion of those specific objects.
 Based on the interpretation of that submersion level we could infer a relative depth of the flood water.

 ## Data
 ---